hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 | 2 | Cindy | Johnson | Clint |
 | 2 | Rebecca | Cameron  | Sandra |

-There might be a reason that the teacher what to contact the parents of one of John.
+There might be a reason that the teacher what to contact the parents of John.
 All data are available.
 The problem is we have two soures or two tables, respectively.
 The one lists childs, the other classes.
 We have to associate both sources.
-This could be done like
+What would you do if the tables would be listings on paper?
+You would look in the table "class" for the last name of John, which is Keller,  and retrieve in the row o table "childs" containing John Keller the name of the father.
+In a query language, this could be asked for like

 	SELECT childs.father FROM class JOIN childs on childs.lastname = class.lastname WHERE childs.name="John"

-Both rows - one of table childs and one of table class - are sticked together.
+Both rows - one of table childs and one of table class - are sticked logically together.
 Which row to take is decided by the "key" lastname.
 In general the lastname may not unique in the table, so a value has to be be introduced which grants unique identifcation of every row.

-So thinking data in the world of relational databases means thinking in a lot of rows build from a sequence columns.
-Or in other words, every data item (the objects?, the row) has the same attributes (the colums).
+To handle with tabled data means thinking in a lot of rows build from a sequence columns.
+Or in other words, every data item (the objects?, the row) has to have the same attributes (the colums).
 A key is needed to make every row unique.
+Where no natural uniqueness is given, an artifical value has to be introduced.

 Unfortunately, the world is bad.
 Data can look like the example in figure "Graph DBs":

 {{< figure src="/src/graphdbex.png" title="Graph DBs" >}}

 As you can see, this data have no common shape.
 You may interpret relations as attributes, but then all items looks individual.
-This data landscape doesnt let think about tables and equal structured rows.
+This data landscape doesn't let think about tables and equal structured rows.
 The whole thing seems more like a collection of knowledge as it may be at some point in time.
 If we know something new about Sarah or the dog, it will be easy to expand the database by introducing new nodes or relations.
 As you may expect, graph databases were introduced to handle such data.

 {{< figure src="/src/rdf.png" class="myimg" title="RDF" >}}

-If you think that a little bit wild: there are graph data bases which have a schema.
+If you think that's a little bit wild: there are graph data bases which have a schema.
 A schema is like a building pattern of the graph.
 Here comes RDF on the scene: RDF express its data in triples of type subject, predicate and object.
 This is an elementary scheme matching the way we are defining categories and knowledge.

-Conclusion: which data type fits to the application is the question about how the data looks like the application has to deal with.

 ### Considering Prolog congruency

 Prolog is about knowledge and query of knowledge, too.
 Looking at the basics of Prolog, we have things like

-    father(mike, john).
+    father(mike, john, keller).
-    father(ulrich, cindy).
+    father(ulrich, cindy, johnson).
     class(1, john).
-    teacher(walter, john ).
+    teacher(walter, john).

  expressing some knowledge from the tables above.
 So it is possible to do the query